brehmsi/PyRamanGUI/README.md

 ## Windows

-Copy the PyRamanGui directory to a path you have chosen.
-To run PyRamanGui double-click the 'WindowsRun.bat' file
+Copy the PyRamanGUI directory to a path you have chosen.
+To run PyRamanGUI, double-click the 'WindowsRun.bat' file

 # License
 This project is licensed under the Apache License 2.0